Is Online MBA Worth It? In a Word, Yes.

 To enroll in a full-time MBA program is to face an encompassing experience that must be completed in a set amount of time.
 Luckily, the big advantage of an online, part-time MBA is the flexibility it offers.
 At Babson, for instance, the part-time degree can be completed in as little as 18 months, though it also can be stretched out much longer than that.

-That seamlessness between online and in-person classes is particularly important during the pandemic, Hynes says.
-Even if COVID-19 limits students’ ability to learn in person, they still want the same quality of experience remotely.
+That seamlessness, between online and in-person classes, was particularly important during the pandemic, Hynes says.
+Even if COVID-19 limited students’ ability to learn in person, they still received the same quality of experience remotely.

 Is a Part Time MBA Worth It in Terms of Its Reputation?